-4.7.3 Shoreline habitats
+4.8.3 Shoreline habitats

 There are no islands within WA-50-L, with the closest intertidal habitat located at Browse Island (33 km south-east of the licence area).
+However, within the EMBA there are many islands that occur including numerous small islands and literally thousands of islands along the Australian and Indonesian coastlines.

-In the offshore waters of the EMBA, Cartier Island and Browse island have an associated Commonwealth or State marine park/reserve status.
-The values and sensitivities associated with the shorelines of these islands are described in section 4.3.1 and 4.4.1.
+In the offshore waters of the EMBA there multiple islands which have an associated Commonwealth or State marine park/reserve status.
+The values and sensitivities associated with the shorelines of these islands are described in sections 4.3, 4.4, 4.5 and 4.6.